Spongy Ebike Brakes? How to Fix and Prevent the Issue!

 Brake System Leak

-Caliper and Rotor Alignment
+Caliper and Rotor Misalignment

 - You'll need a brake bleed kit specific to your brake brand and model, as well as the correct type of brake fluid recommended by the manufacturer.